Involving people with diabetes to improve care

 The user involvement team are here to ensure that the voices of people with or at risk of diabetes are heard and used to inform and improve the NHS diabetes programme.

-Consultation on User Involvement Guidelines for the Northern region
+User Involvement Guidelines launched in the Northern region

 BAME engagement across the NHS Diabetes Programme

 We want to make sure that everyone has the opportunity to be involved and that a diverse range of voices are heard and used to improve the programme.